 What should I do if my tumble dryer is affected?

-If you have a faulty tumble dryer, you’ll be able to arrange for an engineer to visit and repair the tumble dryer.
+If you have a faulty tumble dryer, unplug it immediately and stop using it.
+Call Whirlpool on 0800 151 0905 and you’ll be able to arrange for an engineer to visit and repair or replace the tumble dryer.

 Under the recall, all consumers with affected Whirlpool tumble dryers that have not already been modified or replaced are entitled to one of the following four options:

 A free replacement dryer